Diffuse Interstitial Lung Disease

 - Chest x-ray: The patterns of lung damage associated with various types of interstitial lung disease are often identifiable on chest x-rays.
 Chest x-rays may also be used to track the progression of interstitial lung disease.
 See the Safety page for more information about x-rays.

 - CT imaging of the chest: : Computed tomography (CT), including a specific technique known as high resolution CT, is used to see fine detail of the interstitium that may not be visible on a chest x-ray.
 In some cases, a specific diagnosis (such as idiopathic pulmonary fibrosis) can be confirmed based on the CT appearance, potentially avoiding the need for lung biopsy.
 A CT scan can also often help determine the extent of damage to the lungs, guide biopsy when needed, and help determine appropriate treatment(s).
 See the Safety page for more information about x-rays.

 - Bronchoscopy and biopsy: In this procedure, a very small sample of tissue is removed from the lung using a small, flexible tube called a bronchoscope that is passed through the mouth or nose, down the trachea (windpipe) and into the lungs.

 - Surgical biopsy: A surgical biopsy may be needed to obtain a larger tissue sample than is possible with bronchoscopy.
 During this procedure, surgical instruments and a small camera are inserted through two or three small incisions between ribs, allowing a physician to see and remove tissue samples from the lungs.

 How is diffuse interstitial lung disease treated?

-Treatment depends on the cause of the disease and the health status of the patient.
-Drugs may be prescribed to reduce inflammation in the lungs or to suppress the immune system.
+Treatment depends on the cause of the interstitial disease and the health status of the patient.
+Various drugs may be prescribed to reduce inflammation in the lungs and/or to suppress the immune system.